parsaDarbouy/eth-inheritance/README.md

 - Owner can deposit and withdraw ETH
 - Owner can designate and update heir
-- Automatic inheritance after 30 days of owner inactivity
+- The heir can claim the contract after 30 days of owner inactivity
-- Activity tracking through withdrawals and manual pings
+- Activity tracking through withdrawals
 - Security measures to prevent unauthorized inheritance claims

 ## Contract Functions